Learn how to manage groups you own in the MCommunity Directory in this overview of the parts of your group and your responsibilities as a group owner.

 A group in the MCommunity Directory is a list of people and/or groups that can be used for sending email and for authorization.

-- Authorization: MCommunity groups are also used for authorization; some groups control access to web sites, wikis, and other online resources.
+- Authorization: MCommunity groups are also used for authorization; many groups control access to online services and resources (e.g., Google, Active Directory, unit resources).

 - Have a clear purpose for your group.
 It is helpful to state this purpose in the Description part of the group profile.

 - Respect the privacy expectations and preferences of your group members.
-If you make the member list of your group visible to anyone, anyone with web access can look up the group in the directory and view its member list, as well as owners and moderators.
-While this is appropriate and preferable for most groups used for university work, there are situations where it is more appropriate to make the member list viewable by members only:
+If you make the member list of your group visible to anyone, anyone logged in with their uniqname can look up the group in the directory and view its members and owners.
+While this is appropriate and preferable for many groups, there are situations where it is more appropriate to make the member list viewable by members only:

 - Groups of students in a class.
 To avoid violations of FERPA, a federal law that protects the privacy of personally identifiable information from student education records, member lists of students in a particular class must not be public.
 Use MCommunity course groups instead.